habedi/hsdlib/bindings/python/README.md

 #### Notes

-- `HsdError`: Custom exception raised for internal Hsdlib errors with status code and message.
+- HsdPy provides the `HsdError` exception class for error handling.
+It is a custom exception class wraps the Hsdlib error codes to make them more Pythonic.
 - All distance and similarity functions expect one-dimensional NumPy arrays as input.
 - Functions will raise `NotImplementedError` if the corresponding Hsdlib function is not implemented for the given data type.